shikharmohan/PogoCodingChallenge/README.md

 ### Bonus/Nice to haves:
 - [ ] Supporting multiple Plaid linked accounts
-- [ ] Making it look pretty, responsive etc.
+- [ ] Making the app look pretty, responsive etc.
 - [ ] Viewing already claimed purchases

 ### What has been built for you already